lukashinsch/spring-boot-groovy-config/README.md

   }
 }
 ```
-When the application is started with spring.profiles.active=dev displayname will be set to 'development', ...Up
+When the application is started with spring.profiles.active=dev displayname will be set to 'development', ...